marklogic/marklogic-docker/README.md

 After the container is initialized, you can access the Query Console on http://localhost:8000 and the Admin Interface on http://localhost:8001.
 The ports can also be accessed externally via your hostname or IP.

 As with the single node example, each node of the cluster can be accessed with localhost or host machine IP.
-Query Console and Admin Interface ports for each container are different, as defined in the [Docker compose file](docker-compose/marklogic-cluster-centos.yml): http://localhost:7101, http://localhost:7201, http://localhost:7301, etc.
+Query Console and Admin Interface ports for each container are different, as defined in the compose file above: http://localhost:7101, http://localhost:7201, http://localhost:7301, etc.

-The node2, node3 use MARKLOGIC_JOIN_CLUSTER to join the cluster once they are running.

 #### Using ENV for admin credentials in Docker compose

-In the examples above, Docker secrets files were used to specify admin credentials for MarkLogic Server.
-An alternative approach would be to use MARKLOGIC_ADMIN_USERNAME/MARKLOGIC_ADMIN_PASSWORD environmental variables.
+In the examples above, Docker secrets files were used to specify admin credentials for the MarkLogic Server.
+A less managed approach would be to use environmental variables.
+If your environment prevents the use of Docker secrets, use environmental variables.
 This approach is less secure because credentials remain in the environment at runtime.
 In order to use these variables in the Docker compose files, remove the secrets section at the end of the Docker compose yml file, and remove the secrets section in each node.
 Finally, replace MARKLOGIC_ADMIN_USERNAME_FILE/MARKLOGIC_ADMIN_PASSWORD_FILE variables with MARKLOGIC_ADMIN_USERNAME/MARKLOGIC_ADMIN_PASSWORD and provide the appropriate values.

 ### Three node cluster setup on multiple VMs
+TODO: expain why..
 This setup will create and initialize MarkLogic Server on 3 different VMs/hosts, and connect them with each other using [Docker Swarm](https://docs.docker.com/engine/swarm/).

-- Additionally please note the Docker documentation on [overlay networks](https://docs.docker.com/network/overlay/)

 #### VM#1